metaplex-foundation/developer-hub/src/pages/das-api/methods/get-asset-by-creator.md

 ---
 title: Get Asset By Creator
 metaTitle: Get Asset By Creator | DAS API
-description: Returns the list of assets given an authority address
+description: Returns the list of assets given a creator address
 ---

 Return the list of assets given a creator address.